-I read a lot about artists and their work and recently came across a collection of work by a notorious historical figure, Adolph Hitler.
-I was genuinely surprised about the amount of work he produced and his background as an artist.
-As I went through the images I couldn’t help but notice that while all were technically masterful, they were devoid of any emotion or soul.
-Picture after picture, No life.
+I read quite a bit and study artists and their work and recently came across a collection of work by Adolph Hitler.
+(Yes, he was an artist!)
+As I scrolled through the images I couldn’t help but notice that while technically quite skilled, they were lacking the depth of emotion or the soul.
+Picture after picture, empty and lifeless.
+It took me a bit, but I finally realized the majority of his paintings had no people!

-Rooms that are technically correct but lack soul.
+Now let's look at rooms that are technically correct, maybe even pretty, but lack soul.

 See the difference?
 That’s the secret sauce!
 The ultimate goal for any color consultant is to bring SOUL into your project!
 Breathe life into a home!
 Your client will appreciate you and regard you with the highest esteem if you can do that!

-If you’re a color consultant , designer, stager or color enthusiast We invite you to check out the ColorIQ Program that teaches color from science to design.
-Learn concepts of design not taught in any other program
+If you’re a color consultant, designer, stager or color enthusiast We invite you to check out the ColorIQ Program that teaches color from science to design.
+Learn concepts of color design not taught in any other program